 When it comes to treating smartphone addiction successfully, complete abstinence is strongly suggested.
 Yes, this means trading in your smartphone for phone that just handles the most basic operations, i.e calling and messaging.
 If you have an addiction, you may well feel discomfort and increased anxiety at first.
 This will pass.

-It is also recommended that you address the underlying causes, this may mean speaking to your GP about how your feeling or asking for some counselling sessions.
+It is also recommended that you address the underlying causes.
+This could mean speaking to your GP about how you’re feeling or asking for some counselling sessions.

 If you have a substance addiction in addition to a behavioural addiction, please call Step by Step Recovery.
 We can assist with a private bespoke drug detox or alcohol detox and abstinence-based recovery programme; tailored to ensure you have a very personalised treatment experience within our private rehabs.